 “The State of Idea Submission Law in California a Half Century After Desny (2012) (published various places).

-Selected as a Southern California Super Lawyer in a survey published in Los Angeles Magazine (2007- 2013).
-Martindale Hubbell has awarded Mr. Kulik with their highest “AV” rating.
+Selected as a Southern California Super Lawyer (Top 5%) in a survey published in Los Angeles Magazine (2007- 2017).

 Martindale Hubbell “AV” Preeminent Attorney rating every year for the past 20 years.